k-teo/betacom/README.md

 *  spring.datasource.password=

-After it run the application.
+After it, run the application.
 You can use e.g. Postman to see how it works.

 ### Endpoints: